dansholds/grapple-comps-min/content/posts/15576-one-tribe-first-annual-kids-and-teens-tournament.md

 Weigh-ins

-Location: One Tribe Combat Training Collective
+Location- One Tribe Combat Training Collective

-Saturday, April 27th: Weigh-ins, 8 - 9 am
+Saturday, April 27th- Weigh-ins, 8 - 9 am

 Failing to weigh in will result in a forfeiture of matches.
 Refunds will not be issued to those missing weigh ins.